ChapelR/custom-macros-for-sugarcube-2/docs/ui-macro.md

 **Command List**:

-Some commands have aliases; alternate command names that do the same thing.
+Some commands have aliases: alternate command names that do the same thing.

 |**Command**|**Alias**|**Description**|
 |---|---|---|